sercankulcu/sercankulcu.github.io/_fun/unforgiven.md

    - life
 ---

-There was a word written on the wall at the entrance of our apartment building.
+At the entrance of our apartment building, someone had written a word on the wall in red paint:

 **Unforgiven.**

-It was written in red.

-I was a child, and I had no idea what it meant.
+I was a child and had no idea what it meant.

-For some reason, I never asked anybody.
+For some reason, I never asked.

-Maybe I was afraid that my friends would laugh at me.

-Maybe I thought everybody else already knew.

-There are questions like that when you are young.

-You want to ask them, but asking would reveal that you do not know the answer.

-So you stay silent.

-The word remained there.

-Unforgiven.

-A mystery written on a wall.
+Perhaps I was afraid my friends would laugh.
+Perhaps I assumed everyone else already knew.
+Childhood contains many questions like that: you want the answer, but asking would expose the fact that you do not already have it.

-I could have asked my father, of course.

-But I can almost imagine the answer.
+I could have asked my father.
+I can almost hear the probable response:

-Something like:

-"Forget about Unforgiven and go study."
+“Forget about Unforgiven and go study.”

-So I didn't ask him either.

-Years passed.

-I forgot about the wall.

-Or at least I thought I did.

-Then I got into university.

-My father had promised me a computer if I succeeded.

-He kept his promise.
+So the word remained where it was, unexplained.

+Then time did what it usually does.
+We moved through years.
+I forgot the wall—or thought I had.

+When I got into university, my father kept a promise he had made me and bought me a computer.

-That computer became one of the most important objects in my life.
+That machine became one of the most important objects in my life.

-It was not simply a machine.
+It was not simply useful.
 It was a doorway.

-Until then, computers had mostly been things I saw at school, in magazines, in computer shops, or at somebody else's house.

-Now there was one on my desk.
+Until then, computers had mostly been things I encountered at school, in shops, in magazines, or at somebody else’s house.
+Now one sat on my desk.

 Mine.

-I could turn it on whenever I wanted.

-Install things.

-Break things.

-Fix things.

-Try again.

-At university, everybody was exchanging files.

-Programs.

-Games.

-Music.
+I could install things, break things, try to repair them, fail, reinstall, and try again.

-Someone always had a CD full of something.
+University computers were also social machines.
+People exchanged programs, games, documents, and music.
+Somebody always had a CD full of files.
+I copied almost anything people gave me.

-I started collecting music from friends.

-Almost everything was new to me.

-Foreign music especially.

-I listened to whatever people gave me.

-Rock.

-Metal.

-Pop.

-Songs I had never heard before.

-Bands whose names I barely knew.
+Foreign music was especially new.
+I listened without much system: rock, metal, pop, songs I did not understand, bands whose names meant nothing to me.

-And because disk space felt precious, deleting something should have been easy.
+Disk space felt valuable, so deleting files should have been easy.

-But I could not do it.
+It was not.

-Even if I did not like a song, I thought:

-Maybe I will like it later.
+Even when I disliked a song, I kept thinking: maybe I will like it later.

-So I kept everything.
+So I kept almost everything.

-That was how we discovered things before streaming services decided what we should hear next.

-Someone handed you a folder.

-You copied it.
+This was before streaming services could build a polished sequence of recommendations around every preference.
+Discovery was more accidental.
+Someone gave you a folder.
 You opened files one by one.

-Sometimes you found nothing interesting.
+Most were forgettable.

-Sometimes you found something that stayed with you for the rest of your life.
+Occasionally one stayed for the rest of your life.

-Then one day I saw the name.
+Then, one day, I saw the title:

 **The Unforgiven.**

-For a few seconds, I just stared at it.
+I stared at it.

-There it was.

-The word from the wall.
+The word from the wall had returned.

-The word I had carried around without even realizing that I remembered it.

-Unforgiven.

-Except now it was not written in red paint at the entrance of an apartment building.

-It was the title of a Metallica song sitting on my computer.
+Except now it was not red paint at the entrance of an apartment building.
+It was a Metallica song on my computer.

 I played it.

-And suddenly the mystery had a sound.
+And suddenly a childhood mystery had a sound.

-That feeling is difficult to explain.

-It was not only about discovering a song.

-Two completely unrelated parts of my life had suddenly connected.
+The feeling was larger than simply discovering a song.
+Two unrelated parts of my life had unexpectedly touched: a wall from childhood and a computer at university, separated by years and connected by one word.

-A wall from childhood.

-A computer at university.

-Years between them.

-And one word.

-Unforgiven.

-Maybe that is why I liked the song so much from the beginning.
+Perhaps that is why I liked the song so quickly.
 It arrived with a history already attached to it.

-Before I knew James Hetfield.

-Before I knew anything about Metallica.

-Before I understood the lyrics.

-Before I knew what kind of music I liked.

-The title had already been waiting for me.
+Before I knew anything about Metallica, before I understood the lyrics, before I had much idea what kind of music I liked, the title had already been waiting somewhere in my memory.

-That is one of the strange things about memory.

-We store useless details.
+Memory is good at preserving apparently useless details.

 A word on a wall.
 The color of paint.
 A street.
 A smell.

-A sentence somebody said once.
+One sentence somebody said years ago.

-Most of these things appear to mean nothing.

-Then years later, something touches the same memory and the connection appears instantly.
+Most of these fragments seem to have no purpose.
+Then something touches the same point and the connection appears immediately.

-You suddenly understand why your brain kept it.

-The computer helped create many of those moments for me.

-It changed the way I learned.
+The computer created many experiences like that for me.
+It changed not only what I could learn, but how learning felt.

-Before having one, information usually arrived in an organized form.
+Before I had one, information usually arrived in an organized form.
 Books had chapters.
 Teachers had lessons.
 Television had schedules.
 Newspapers had sections.

-The computer was different.

-Everything was mixed together.
+The computer mixed everything together.

-Programming.

-Games.

-Music.

-Documents.

-Experiments.

-Mistakes.
+Programming, games, music, experiments, mistakes.

-One minute I was trying to understand how Windows worked.
+One minute I was trying to understand Windows.
 The next I was installing a program.
 Then listening to a song.

-Then breaking something I had no idea how to repair.
+Then breaking something I did not know how to repair.

-Learning became less orderly.

-And much more interesting.
+Learning became less orderly and much more interesting.

-Music was part of that change.

-For the first time, I was not limited to what television or radio happened to play.
+Music became part of that change.
+For the first time, my taste was not limited to what radio or television happened to play.
+One band led to another.
+One folder led to another.
+Metallica opened a door, and behind it were more doors.

-Friends gave me things.

-I found things.

-One artist led to another.

-Metallica led somewhere else.

-That somewhere else led to another band.

-My taste was being built almost accidentally.

-I was also beginning to discover something important:
+I also began to understand that taste is not always immediate.

-You do not always know immediately what you like.

-Some things need time.
+Sometimes we encounter something too early.

+A song, a book, a film, an idea—or even a person—can make no sense at first.
+Years later, the same thing returns and suddenly fits.
-That was why I refused to delete songs I did not understand.

-Maybe I would understand them later.
+That was why I had been reluctant to delete music.
+Maybe I would understand it later.

-It turned out to be true more often than I expected.

-The same thing happens with books.

-Films.

-People.

-Ideas.

-You meet them at the wrong time and nothing happens.

-Then you return years later and suddenly they make sense.

-Maybe *The Unforgiven* would have been just another song if somebody had played it for me years earlier.

-Instead, I found it when I was beginning university, exploring my first computer, discovering foreign music, and trying to understand what kind of person I was becoming.

-Timing again.

-It seems to appear everywhere.

-There is also something funny about the way we discover culture.

-Someone had written "Unforgiven" on our apartment wall.

-I do not know who.

-I do not know why.

-Perhaps they were a Metallica fan.

-Perhaps they had just discovered the song themselves.

-Perhaps they were trying to look cool.
+Often, I did.

-Perhaps it had absolutely nothing to do with Metallica.
+I still do not know who wrote “Unforgiven” on that wall or why.
+Perhaps it was a Metallica fan.
+Perhaps it had nothing to do with the band.
+Perhaps someone was simply trying to look impressive.

-I will probably never know.
+It does not matter much now.

-But somebody's meaningless graffiti became part of somebody else's memory.
+An anonymous piece of graffiti became part of somebody else’s memory.

 Mine.

-Years later, when I finally discovered the song, that anonymous person had unintentionally prepared the introduction.

-I sometimes wonder how many things around us work this way.

-We leave traces without knowing who will find them.
+We leave traces like that without knowing who will encounter them: a book we lend, a song played in a car, a sentence written somewhere, a recommendation, a word on a wall.

-A book we lend to someone.

-A song we play in a car.

-A sentence we write.

-A recommendation.

-A word on a wall.

 Most disappear.

-Some continue travelling.
+A few travel.

-I had no idea at the time, but my first computer would become the place where I learned an enormous amount of what I know today.

-Programming, operating systems, the Internet, music, experimentation, curiosity.

-It was where I learned that pressing the wrong button was usually not the end of the world.

-Most things could be repaired.
+My first computer would eventually become the place where I learned an enormous amount about programming, operating systems, the internet, music, and my own curiosity.
+It taught me that pressing the wrong button was usually not the end of the world.
+Most mistakes could be investigated.
+Most broken things could be repaired.

-Most mistakes could be understood.

-And if the operating system became completely hopeless, there was always another Windows installation.
+And when Windows became completely hopeless, there was always another installation.

-Perhaps that is one reason computers suited me.

-They rewarded curiosity.

-You could ask stupid questions without being embarrassed.
+Computers suited me because they let me ask stupid questions without embarrassment.

-You could try something simply because you wanted to know what would happen.

-The machine did not laugh because you did not know what "Unforgiven" meant.
+The machine did not care that I had once been afraid to ask what “Unforgiven” meant.

-It simply played the file.
+Years later, it simply played the file.

-And there I was.

-Years after seeing that red word on the wall.

-Sitting in front of my computer.

-Listening.

-Mystery solved.

-But something else had begun.

-I had become one of those people who listened to Metallica.

-And once that door opened, there was a lot more music waiting on the other side.

-Sometimes discovering something new does not feel new at all.

-Sometimes it feels strangely familiar.

-As if it had been waiting for you.

-Sometimes for years.

-Sometimes on the wall of your apartment building.